harmony-one/h/progress/konstantin-potapov.md

+2025-08-01 Fri:
+Finalized 1.9 version update, it's on review and ready to be merged.
+Started rebase 1.10 version update, current progress is 70%.
+Reviewed several PRs.

+---

 2025-07-25 Fri:
 This week, I rebased the 1.9 branch with the latest dev code and resolved all issues related to the 1.9 update.
 Ulad and I also launched nodes on the devnet to test the new changes.